samnaveenkumaroff/ByteFlow/README.md

 # ⚡ PriceRadar — Agentic Competitive Intelligence for Indian E-Commerce

 > **ByteFlow Mart** · Problem Statement **PS D 3**
+>
+Sellers have hit a competitive intelligence wall where the sheer velocity of cross-platform pricing shifts, sentiment nuances in thousands of reviews, and shifting competitor tactics has outpaced human analytical capacity.
+Traditional data scraping fails because it lacks the autonomous reasoning to connect disparate signals—like a specific material complaint in a reviewto a pricing drop in a rival'scatalog.
+This creates a strategic blind spot that requiresan agentic layerto independently monitor,synthesize, and proactively suggest pivot strategies before market opportunities evaporate

 <p align="center">
   <img src="https://img.shields.io/badge/PS-D_3-FFD700?style=for-the-badge&labelColor=0d1117" />